Heritage Academy (Mesa, Arizona)

 Heritage Academy is a traditional public charter high school in central Mesa, Arizona serving grades 7-12.
 It opened in 1995 as one of the first charter schools in the state.

 History

 Founded in 1995 by Earl Taylor Jr. this public charter high school was one of the first schools granted a charter in Arizona after the passing of the Arizona Revised Statutes Title 15 section 181–183 in 1994.
-Located in Historic Downtown Mesa, this school has since opened three additional campuses in Laveen, Queen Creek, and Maricopa Arizona.
+Located in Historic Downtown Mesa, this school has since opened four additional Arizona campuses in Laveen, Queen Creek, Maricopa, and Phoenix, along with two elementary schools in Glendale and Mesa.
+It has also opened a career and technical school in partnership with East Valley Institute of Technology (EVIT).